Tanzer boat banner

 When I had my Tanzer 22 surveyed, the report noted that there was some delamination of the plywood of the bulkhead due to moisture.
 Both sides have had water dripping in from the chainplates and both sides have had some water damage at the base.

-Since the bulkhead support the chainplate which can put alot of tension on the wood, its better to be safe than sorry, so I need to replace the bulkheads, and the bent chainplates.
+Since the bulkhead support the chainplate which can put alot of tension on the wood, it's better to be safe than sorry, so I need to replace the bulkheads, and the bent chainplates.

 port bulkhead of my Tanzer 22